spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 2. Navigate to the left **Main Menu** and select **Tenant Settings**

-3. From the **tenant settings Menu** click on **Private Cloud Gateways**.
+3. From the **Tenant Settings Menu** click on **Private Cloud Gateways**.
 Verify your PCG cluster is available from the list of PCG clusters displayed.

 4. When you install the PCG, a cloud account is auto-created.
 To verify the cloud account is created, go to **Tenant Settings > Cloud Accounts** and locate **MAAS** in the table.
 Verify your MAAS account is listed.